Insulin (medication): Types

 Medical preparations of insulin mix the peptide hormone with preservatives that adjust the pH and delay denaturation and absorption.
 Insulin analogues retain the hormone's function while providing improved absorption and biochemical activity. characteristics not currently possible with subcutaneously injected insulin proper.
 Insulin lispro, insulin aspart, and insulin glulisine are analogues that are rapidly absorbed to mimic real beta cell-produced insulin, while insulin detemir and insulin glargine are steadily absorbed to avoid a rapid decline in insulin action.
 However, meta-analyses conducted by Cochrane in 2005, Germany's Institute for Quality and Cost Effectiveness in the Health Care Sector [IQWiG] in 2007, and Canadian Agency for Drugs and Technology in Health (CADTH) also in 2007 have consistently shown that insulin analogues provide no clinical advantage over conventional insulin.
-However, insulin analogues are more temperature-resisitant than human insulin, so they are preferred for clinical use in regions with limited refrigeration and extreme heat.
+However, insulin analogues are more temperature-resistant than human insulin, so they are preferred for clinical use in regions with limited refrigeration and extreme heat.

 Commonly used types of insulin are differentiated by the speed of their biochemical activity.
 Fast/rapid-acting insulin includes insulin analogues aspart, lispro, and glulisine.
 These begin to work within 5 to 15 minutes and are active for 3 to 4 hours.
 Most insulins form hexamers, which delay entry into the blood in active form; these analog insulins do not but have normal insulin activity.
 Newer varieties are now pending regulatory approval in the US which are designed to work rapidly, but retain the same genetic structure as regular human insulin.
 Short-acting insulin includes regular insulin, which begins working within 30 minutes and is active about 5 to 8 hours.
 Intermediate-acting insulin includes NPH insulin, which begins working in 1 to 3 hours and is active for 16 to 24 hours.

 Long-acting insulin includes the analogues glargine U100 and detemir, each of which begins working within 1 to 2 hours and continues to be active, without major peaks or dips, for about 24 hours, although this varies in many individuals.
 Ultra-long acting insulin includes the analogues insulin glargine U300 and degludec, which begin working within 30 to 90 minutes and continues to be active for greater than 24 hours.
 Newer long-acting insulins, like insulin icodec and insulin efsitora alfa, are designed for once-weekly use.
 Studies show they provide similar blood sugar control to daily insulins, with a comparable risk of hypoglycemia, while offering a simpler dosing routine.
 Combination insulin products combine fast- and short-acting insulin with a longer-acting insulin like NPH insulin.
 The combination products begin to work with the shorter-acting insulin (5–15 minutes for fast-acting, and 30 minutes for short-acting), and remain active for 16–24 hours.
 There are several variations with different proportions of the mixed insulins (e.g., Novolog Mix 70/30 contains 70% aspart protamine [akin to NPH], and 30% aspart).